britzl/emthree/README.md

 ## EmthreeAPI - Utility functions

 ### emthree.screen_to_slot(board, x, y)
-Get the slot at a screen position.
+Get the slot at a screen position (pixels).

 **PARAMETERS**
 * ```board``` (table) - The board to get the slot from